OrganicDreamer/DNA-parts-list-creator/README.md

 2) Go to folder where save2partslist.R is saved, open partslist.txt to view your parts list.

-# To remove a part from parts list
+# To remove parts from the parts list

+1) If parts list is only 1 part long, just delete partslist.txt and start a new parts list.

+If the parts list contains 2+ parts:

-1) Open partslist.txt
+1)

-2) Delete the partlist #, part name and part sequence.